Skip to main content

 Place-Based Water Planning

-Place-Based Water Planning (PBP) is a voluntary, locally led, and collaborative process that brings together an area’s water interests to develop a holistic understanding of the area’s water resources and plan for a water future that promotes and sustains a healthy economy, environment, and society.
+Place-Based Water Planning (PBWP) is a voluntary, locally led, and collaborative process that brings together an area’s water interests to develop a holistic understanding of the area’s water resources and plan for a water future that promotes and sustains a healthy economy, environment, and society.
 Upon completion, state-recognized Place-Based Water Plans: identify actions that help meet current and future instream and out-of-stream water quantity, quality, and ecosystem needs; aid state agencies in identifying and considering regional priorities; and provide a platform for continued collaboration to solve complex regional water issues.

-Place-Based Water Planning is Action 9.A in Oregon’s 2025 Integrated Water Resources Strategy.
 The Oregon Water Resources Department (OWRD) and other state agencies provide guidance, funding, and technical assistance to place-based initiatives to bring interested parties together, develop and update plans, and coordinate plan implementation.
+Place-Based Water Planning is part of Action 9.A in Oregon’s 2025 Integrated Water Resources Strategy.

 Place-Based Integrated Water Resources Plans